 An introduction to the system will be provided in Great Beginnings for employees who enter the system after the beginning of the school year.
 Teachers will be updated on revisions to the evaluation system and online tool during pre-planning.
-The information will be available afterward on the Professional Development Services (PDS) website.
+The information will be available afterward in the District adopted online learning management system.

-Changes in contract language shall be communicated to teachers during the first ten duty days with information on the Labor Relations website.
+Changes in contract language shall be communicated to teachers during the first ten duty days with information on the OCPS Labor Relations website.
+As changes are made throughout the school year, information shall be posted on the OCPS Labor Relations website.

 Throughout the school year teachers will be provided follow up online training developed by Professional Development Services (PDS) to support the implementation of the evaluation system.
-Support information will be posted and updated as needed on the Professional Development website.
-Additional resources will be made available through PDS Online, through the iObservation Protocol and Library.
+Support information will be posted and updated as needed in the District adopted online learning management system.
+Additional resources will be made available through the iObservation Resource Library.

 The teacher and the evaluator may schedule a conference time to review the prior year's evaluation scores and develop a plan for the school year to address the four domains of the evaluation model, and how it will be assessed.
-If a conference is held it should be held within the first 15 duty days.
+If a conference is held, it should be held within the first 15 duty days.